Meet Our Caring Team in Toronto

 Brittany-M

-Brittany McKendry, Aftercare Technician
+Brittany McKendry, Aftercare Associate

 Brittany McKendry has had a love of animals from a young age, and has surrounded herself with animals (especially horses) at every opportunity throughout her life.
 While her curiosity and unending desire to help others initially led her in a different direction, she has found her passion and a truly rewarding career at Faithful Pet Memorial in a role that combines her love of animals and compassion for people.